codingforpleasure/customized-workspace/Ubuntu/useful-resources/bert.md

                            return_tensors="pt")
 ```

-* the maximum length of each sequence.
+* The maximum length of each sequence.
 In this example we use 10, but for our actual dataset we will use 512, which is the maximum length of a sequence allowed for BERT.

 * Since we’re using Pytorch, then we use pt.
 If you use Tensorflow, then you need to use tf.